magneticio/vamp.io/content/resources/using vamp/breeds.md

   web: 8080/http
 ```

 This breed, with a unique name, describes a deployable and the port it works on.

+### Docker deployables

 By default, the deployable is a Docker container.
-We could make this also explicit by setting type to `docker`.
-The following statements are equivalent.
+We could also make this explicit by setting type to `docker`.
+The following statements are equivalent:

 ```yaml
 ---